BestTimesToVisit.com Logo

 Rental Car

 Tip:Book your car well in advance, especially during peak season.
-Many rental agencies are located near the ferry terminal or airport.
-A common mistake is not factoring in the cost of fuel, which can be higher than on the mainland.
-Remember to drive on the right side of the road.
+Many rental agencies are located at the airport or ferry terminal, but some require you to pick up at their local office.
+A common mistake is not checking if your international driving permit is valid; ensure it is.
+Driving is on the right side of the road.

 Scooter Rental

-Scooters are a popular and economical way to get around the island, especially for couples or solo travelers.
-They allow easy access to the coastal road and smaller villages.
+Scooters are a popular and fun way to get around, especially for couples or solo travelers.
+They provide easy access to most parts of the island and are more fuel-efficient than cars.

 Bicycle Rental

-For the more active traveler, bicycles are a fantastic way to experience Moorea's scenic coastal road and lush interior at a leisurely pace.
-It's perfect for exploring pineapple plantations and local villages.
+For the more active traveler, bicycles are a fantastic way to experience the island's charm, especially along the coastal roads.
+It's a great option for exploring smaller villages and enjoying the scenery at a leisurely pace.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.